sm86/libra/language/transaction-builder/generator/README.md

 This crate provide a binary tool `generate-transaction-builders` to generate and install transaction builders in several programming languages.

-The tool will also generate and install type definitions for Libra types such as `TypeTag`, `AccountAddress`, and `Script`.
+The tool will also generate and install type definitions for Diem types such as `TypeTag`, `AccountAddress`, and `Script`.

-In practice, hashing and signing Libra transactions additionally requires a runtime diemry for Libra Canonical Serialization ("BCS").
+In practice, hashing and signing Diem transactions additionally requires a runtime diemry for Diem Canonical Serialization ("BCS").
-Such a diemry will be installed together with the Libra types.
+Such a diemry will be installed together with the Diem types.

 ## Supported Languages